kubernetes/enhancements/keps/sig-release/3720-freezing-k8s-gcr-io/README.md

 ## Communication Plan

-This is a major change and requires an appropiate communication plan.
+This is a major change and requires an appropriate communication plan.

 ## Production Readiness Review Questionnaire